 Be aware of the fact that many expensive workers' compensation cases may involve a private investigator.
 Don't worry about this if you are hurt to the extent that you claim and if you follow your doctor's orders.
 If you do what you are told in order to heal, your claim won't be affected by surveillance.

 When Surveillance is UsedIf your treatment conflicts with an activity, the private investigator could try to catch you on camera.
 For example, it may hurt your case if you are caught:

 The value of these images is determined by the judge assigned to your case.
-If you have a back injury and are caught doing work in your yard, it is going to hurt the outcome of the case.
+If you have a back injury and are caught doing work in your yard, it is likely to hurt the outcome of the case.
 However, if there is only one picture of you lifting a grocery bag, your claim may not be damaged.

 If you suspect that your home is under surveillance, let your workers compensation attorney at the Coye Law Firm know immediately.
 They can protect your rights and make sure that everything is being conducted legally.
 Call our central Florida offices today to work towards resolving your workers compensation claim.

 The expert injury attorneys at Coye Law Firm are experienced with Florida, New York, Michigan, and District of Columbia law and are here to help the injured.